JamalChemlalDEV/WeatherNow/README.md

 ### 3. Get your own OpenWeatherMap API key
 In order to fetch weather data, you need an API key from OpenWeatherMap.
 Follow these steps:
--Go to OpenWeatherMap.
+- Go to OpenWeatherMap.
--Sign up for an account and get your free API key.
+- Sign up for an account and get your free API key.
--Once you have the API key, open the index.js file in your project and replace the following line: const apiKey = "your-openweathermap-api-key";
+- Once you have the API key, open the index.js file in your project and replace the following line: const apiKey = "your-openweathermap-api-key";